TINOREJI/chemical-compound-app-tino/README.md

 ## Screen Recording

-A screen recording showcasing the app’s functionality is included in the repository:
+A screen recording showcasing the app’s functionality is included in the GDrive Link:

 - **File**: `Chemical_Compounds_Demo.mp4`
 - **Features Demonstrated**: